zackw/header-survey/README.md

 new `[special]` entry---look at how we handle `regexp.h` for hints.
 It does occasionally happen that some system header is just flat-out *buggy*; if you can't fix the test program by adjusting `prereqs.ini`, leave the `!`-marked entry and the compiler errors in the file.
+When this happens, it's helpful to write an additional (commented-out) annotation explaining the bug.
+(See `data/h-hpux11.23-gcc` and `data/h-irix6.5-gcc` for existing examples.)

 Once you have solved as many compile errors as possible and rerun `scansys.py`, the final thing we need you to do is correct the header